 After the hearing, the Hearing Officer decides the outcome of each charge based on the ‘preponderance of evidence’ standard - whether it is more likely than not that the Respondent violated the Student Conduct Code.

 The Hearing Officer determines appropriate disciplinary action based on the incident’s severity, impact on others, and the student’s past record of conduct violations.
 Possible actions include limits or conditions, relocation in campus housing, restitution, community service, and/or educational programs and interventions related to alcohol or drug use, ethical decision making, personal counseling, community issues, and restorative justice.

 The Respondent receives the Hearing Officer’s decision in writing within ten (10) business days of the hearing.
 The decision includes: determination of responsibility, level of discipline imposed, and a complete description of any sanctions or requirements.
 In sex offense cases, both the accuser and the accused receive the Hearing Officer’s decision.
 A copy of the decision may also be sent to other appropriate University offices.
 Compliance with this paragraph does not violate the Family Educational Rights and Privacy Act (FERPA).
 For the purpose of this paragraph, the outcome of a disciplinary proceeding means only the institution’s final determination with respect to the alleged sex offense and any sanction that is imposed against the accused.
 The notification shall consist of the determination of responsibility, level of discipline imposed, and a complete description of any sanctions or requirements.
 In disputed cases, when the Respondent is found responsible for the charges, the notification will also include a summary of the basis for the determination.
 (Recommended via Title IX)

-The Respondent may not release decision letters that include victim’s information to unauthorized third parties.
-If s/he does, s/he may face additional disciplinary charges.
+The Respondent may not release decision letters that include victim information to unauthorized third parties.
+Additional disciplinary charges may apply in the event of unauthorized disclosure.

 |1.
 No Action